Home » Identity » Page 2

 @work: Arrival in Olsztyn

-Tomorrow the Second Baltic Sea Youth Dialogue will start in Olsztyn, Poland and today is the day, when 50 participants from all over Europe arrive.
-Some of them already started their journey a day earlier and we asked th... (more)
+Tomorrow the Second Baltic Sea Youth Dialogue will start in Olsztyn, Poland.
+50 participants from all over Europe are expected.

 Of People and Identities

-Martin comes from Bulgaria, but for more than nine months he has been studying and living in Singapore.
-Read how living outside Europe can result in a completely new and culturally diverse experience as well as in a new ... (more)
+Martin is from Bulgaria, but for more than nine months he has been studying and living in Singapore and reflects on his own identity abroad.

 Gregor from germany describes a rosary that became a symbol of an emancipated woman before it developed into a symbol of eternal family love.